emaphis/Exercism-exercises/README.md

  Sieve: Practice arrays and for loops

  Binary Search: A classic exercise for loops

+Completed so far: Linked List